RUC-Shende/BotAlgorithms/Docs/_build/html/_sources/api.rst.txt

 The robot will go to a specified point on the current (x, y) plane.

-InterceptNonBeliever () {Face-to-Face specific}
+Intercept () {Face-to-Face specific}
 -----------------------------------------------

-.. js:autofunction:: InterceptNonBeliever
+.. js:autofunction:: Intercept

 If the exit is found, or the robot needs to go to another at the point in time, it may calculate the robot's trajectory and then calculate a path for itself to directly intercept the robot at the earliest time possible.